Persevere: Lyrics and themes

-The song "Scotland's Story" drew parallels between historical migrations to Scotland and arrivals of more recent immigrants, while "One Too Many" and "Act of Remembrance" paid tribute to the Reids' deceased father.
+The song "Scotland's Story" gained some critical and even academic attention for its historical commentary.
+The lyrics drew parallels between historical migrations to Scotland and arrivals of more recent immigrants, such as Italians and Jews.
+The song was written against the backdrop of a reflection on Scottish history around 1999 and 2000, in which many commentators downplayed the roles of such immigrant communities.

+"A Land Fit for Zeros" was described as a "slap at the British Parliament" by the Los Angeles Times, and by The Washington Times as a "warning" about political correctness; the track included references to heroin, smoking, poverty and the 1800s hymn "And did those feet in ancient time" ("Jerusalem") by William Blake.

+The tracks "One Too Many" and "Act of Remembrance" paid tribute to the Reids' deceased father.

 Critical reception

 Persevere received some mixed reviews.
 AllMusics Jon Azpiri remarked that although the album was "not likely to achieve the kind of success of their previous work", that it had "enough interesting material [...] to prevent [the band] from being placed in the "Where Are They Now?" file", and praised "There's a Touch" and "Land fit for Zeros" for having "the same goofy charm" as the group's biggest hit, "I'm Gonna Be (500 Miles)".

 In 2001, Bill Holdship of Rolling Stone stated that "the new album is quite good, combining folk, soul, country and pop with the Fifties-styled melodic sensibilities of the brothers Reid", observing that the song "One Too Many" would "make The Eagles green with envy".

 In Riverfront Times, Steve Pick was praising of the record, commenting that the band "have equaled the musical triumphs of Sunshine on Leith" and deliver "a series of snapshots that reveal the actual experience of life during middle age, when love is more complicated than it seems".

 Danish music publication Gaffa commented that Persevere saw the band on "fine form".
 Entailing "Everybody's A Victim" and "Scotland's Story" to be "excellent songs" and "How Many Times" to be a "little pop gem", reviewer Peter Widmer opined that Persevere was "a fine album" which "should be heard".

-Canadian media magazine Exclaim! lauded Persevere "a remarkable comeback album", full of "fresh, catchy, sentimental and charming" songs.
+Canadian media magazine Exclaim! lauded Persevere "a remarkable comeback album", full of "fresh, catchy, sentimental and charming" songs.Entertainment.ie wrote: "In the age of blowdried boybands there's something heartening about the sight of two bespectacled, denim-clad, nerdy-looking Scottish twins taking on the charts with nothing except a couple of guitars and a set of rousing folk songs."